pstroe/chartering-new-realms-2024/chapter2.md

 - Data Section: It would help to have a list/matrix of your gold standard texts just for beauty's sake :)
     -> **done?**
 - Code section: I don't think the included code is necessary, tbh I'd rather have the figures already preformatted in the paper, because they help your flow of argument.
 I'm more interested in how you calculated the scores, rather than the code to format the tables.
-    -> to be discussed
-    -> Check executability of code
+    -> to be discussed: I think the code does not harm our paper and having all the results in the paper is not feasable.
+In the current version the code works, but can also be ignored if someone doesn't care.
 - In the Intro section you call Wycliff's translation one into the vernacular.
 I'd underline some of those claims with sources.
     -> **done**
 - Also, but this might just be the student of literature in me: make clear what you mean by poetic style.
 Is it the non-literal language of the bible?
 The rhyme scheme applied to some verses?
 The structure of the text which deviates heavily from narrative structures?
 Or maybe the disregard for standardized syntax in verses?
 It would flesh out the possible difficulties of an MT system more, imo :).